Mizuguti/nth-root-of-a-number/README.md

 # nth-root-of-a-number
-Just guess what it does
+Just guess what it does;
 I mean, cmon